daddydrac/physician-burnout-prediction/README.md

 This outline the need for methods to estimate the actual causal effect of a controllable covariate onto the response.
 The question remains how can we estimate the causal effect of a controllable covariate?

 ##### Strongly ignorable
+The effect of stressors can be determined in a randomized trial by comparing the response of a stressor group to a control group.
+In a randomized trial, the allocation of physicians how are living under this stressor or control group is random and thus independent of any covariates X. In a randomized trial the stressor assignment Z and the (unobservable) potential outcomes Y1,Y0 are conditionally independent given the covariates X, i.e.

+Y1,Y0⫫Z∣X.
+Furthermore, we assume that each physician has a chance to live under each stressor, i.e. 0<p(Z=1|x)<1.
+The stressor assignment is said to be strongly ignorable if those two conditions hold for our observed covariates x.

+##### Causal effect in a randomized trial

+In a randomized trial, the strong ignorability of Z allows us to estimate the effect of a stressor by comparing the response of the stressor group with that of the control group.

+1. Train the model with the covariates X and Z as feature and response Y as target,
+2. predict for a given x the response y^1 with Z=1 and y^0 with Z=0,
+3. calculate the effect with y^1−y^0 or y^1y^0.

+Assuming strong ignorability we are basically assuming that our covariate set X is admissible.
+In practice, the assumption of admissibility of X is often used to estimate a causal effect.
+This led to incorrect results in some studies , so one should always be aware that the entire causal analysis depends on the validity of this assumption.

+##### Propensity score

+By predicting Z based on X, we have estimated the propensity score, i.e. p(Z=1|x).
+This of course assumes that we have used a classification method that returns probabilities for the classes Z=1 and Z=0.
+Let ei=p(Z=1|xi) be the propensity score of the i-th observation, i.e. the propensity of the i-th physician living under the stressor (Z=1).

+We can use the propensity score to define weights wi to create a synthetic sample in which the distribution of measured baseline covariates is independent of stressor assignment, i.e.

+The covariates from our data sample xi are then weighted by wi to eliminate the correlation between X and Z, which is a technique known as inverse probability of treatment weighting (IPTW).
+This allows us to estimate the causal effect via the following approach:

+1. Train a model with covariates X to predict Z,
+2. calculate the propensity scores ei by applying the trained model to all xi,
+3. train a second model with covariates X and Z as features and response Y as target by using wi as sample weight for the i-th observation,
+4. use this model to predict the causal effect like in the randomized trial approach.